Faculty & Staff FAQs

 .
 This result was not envisioned at the start of the process.

 Is there a vision for the new QEP?

 Yes.
-The QEP will focus on three areas:
+The QEP will focus on two areas:

 Who will participate in the QEP?

 All schools, the college, Student Life… In the first QEP, only the undergraduate programs participated since the general education component is unique to their curricula.
 Since team-skills are critical to success from the baccalaureate level to clinicians, all of the deans decided that their schools/college would participate.
 This QEP is one of the first educational efforts at UAB that will affect students in undergraduate, graduate and professional programs.
 In additional to academic programs, Student Life, Career and Professional Services, the Center for Teaching and Learning, and every entity that interacts with students and faculty are invited to participate.
 We want a large, successful team!

 Will this QEP be prescriptive in its approach?

 No. Each entity will be free to select how best to address the topic from their discipline’s standpoint.
 There will not be a central committee to review a school’s, college’s, or department’s proposed implementation.
 For example, the Schools of Engineering and Education likely will have very different approaches to the two focus areas.
 That said, we will need sufficient commonality to have institutional assessment as well as broad adoption to demonstrate that it is indeed a UAB-wide effort.